Kevin Chen (racing driver)

-Kevin Nai Chia Chen (Traditional Chinese: 陳乃嘉; born April 2, 1979 in Taipei) is a Taiwanese racing driver, who obtained the first FIA A license by a Taiwanese driver.
+Kevin Nai Chia Chen (Traditional Chinese: 陳乃嘉; born April 2, 1979, in Taipei) is a Taiwanese racing driver, who obtained the first FIA A license by a Taiwanese driver.

 Career

-The Californian's career started in the United States as a club racer in the Sports Car Club of America, where he won the Touring 2 Championship in 2003.
+Chen's career started in the United States as a club racer in the Sports Car Club of America, where he won the Touring 2 Championship in 2003.
 In 2004, he continued in Touring 2, and again won the championship title.
 In 2005, he was runner-up in the Show Room Stock B class, and also competed in the Pro Spec Miata series, earning several podium finishes.
 Chen also set a new track record at Willow Springs Raceway, California with his Show Room Stock B BMW Z4 car.

 In 2005, Chen was recruited by Mopar Racing (Chrysler) after his brilliant performance in the SCCA Year-End Runoffs.
 Chen qualified in 4th, but crashed into the tyre wall during the first lap due to the wet track.
 He fell to last position with the car in bad shape, but he still managed to fight back, and finished the race in 7th, passing 30 cars in the process.

-In 2007, he changed from touring cars to Formula Asia V6 Renault, which was his first formula racing experience, and he gained a podium finish in just 4 meetings.
+In 2007, Chen changed from touring cars to Formula Asia V6 Renault, which was his first formula racing experience, and he gained a podium finish in just 4 meetings.

 In 2008, Chen drove for Champ Motorsport in the Formula V6 Asia championship.
 He was on the podiums in the Sepang, Malaysia round, Sentul, Indonesia round and Shanghai International Circuit, China round.